xuhaibahmad/Flutter-Weather-App/README.md

 ## Contributing

-PRs and Issues are welcomed.
-Just note that I won't be putting the app on Play Store.
+PRs and Issues are always welcomed.

 ## Credits